-Jenna Dewan Flaunts Her Figure In A Bandeau And Bikini Bottoms: ‘Know How You Want To Feel’
+Jenna Dewan Flaunts Her Figure In A Bandeau And Bikini Bottoms: 'Know How You Want To Feel'

-Hollywood star Jenna Dewan stunned her fans after appearing as the covergirl of Women’s Health.
+Hollywood star Jenna Dewan stunned her fans after appearing as the cover girl of Women's Health.
 In the photo, she flaunted her figure in a bandeau top and bikini bottoms.

 The bandeau was a bright red color that highlighted the California resident's sun-kissed skin.
 The neckline was low enough to show off Jenna's collarbone and décolletage and appeared to be on a slight diagonal, suggesting that it was a one-shouldered style.
 The hem cropped just below the bust to show off her washboard abs.